 The District will ensure that all employees complete a daily health assessment prior to reporting to work, and employees will have a temperature scan prior to reporting to their station.

 Cleaning and disinfecting protocols for kitchen area will follow DOH guidelines.
 Additional cleaning may be performed in accordance with CDC guidelines.
 Serving lines will be cleaned between lunch services, and check-out areas will be regularly as necessary between lunch services.

 Students who are able will be required to wear masks and social distance on the bus to the extent practicable; however, students whose physical or mental health would be impaired are not required to wear a face covering, but must be appropriately socially distanced.
-Members of the same household may be seated within 6 feet of each other.
 Parents and legal guardians are encouraged to drop off or walk students to school to reduce density on buses.

 All buses that are used every day by districts and contract carriers will be cleaned/ disinfected once a day.
 High contact spots will be wiped down after the morning (AM) and afternoon (PM) runs depending upon the disinfection schedule.
 School personnel will also disinfect buses between daily bus runs.

 School bus drives will be supplied with hand sanitizer by the bus company in accordance with NYS guidelines.

 Wheelchair school buses will configure wheelchair placement to ensure social distancing of 6 feet.

 Whether school is in session remotely or otherwise, pupil transportation will be provided to nonpublic, parochial, private, charter schools that are in in-person session, or students whose Individualized Education Plans (IEPs) have placed them out-of-district in schools that are meeting in-person.